-As a undergraduate and post graduate student or a young professional have you ever wondered if you were really 'Ready' and 'Relevant' for the corporate world?
+As an undergraduate and postgraduate student or a young professional have you ever wondered if you were really 'Ready' and 'Relevant' for the corporate world?
 Try to search for the answer to this fundamental question.

 Let's start with what it takes to be 'Corporate Ready'?

-- Hit the ground RUNNING: Today's corporate world and industry demands that you are productive on Day 1 of your job.
-This means that your business school and / or undergraduate course has created the perfect working machine.
+Hit the ground RUNNING: Today's corporate world and industry demand that you are productive on Day 1 of your job.
+This means that your business school and/or undergraduate course has created the perfect working machine.
 This goes beyond traditional soft skills and communication skills which are typically part of any career mentoring and coaching advice that one will receive from college professors and faculty.
 Delivering on Day 1 of the job means knowing how corporate IT systems work, how CRM systems work, how power structures and created and managed in an organization, how everyday decision making happens.
 Have you given this a thought?

-- Industry Awareness: In the information age, simply providing data is not enough.
+Industry Awareness: In the information age, simply providing data is not enough.
 Google and other online platforms like micro degrees and courses provide a lot of information but hardly any insights.
-In fact all the fuss about AI (Artifical Intelligence) and ML (Machine Learning) is because it provides systems to generate insights from data and then taken relevant data backed and insights-driven decisions.
+In fact, all the fuss about AI (Artificial Intelligence) and ML (Machine Learning) is because it provides systems to generate insights from data and then taken relevant data-backed and insights-driven decisions.
 Therefore, one must be on top of industry trends and the latest movements on individual companies and their competitive positions in the market.
-The recommendation is to complete both an Industry Analysis and Company Analysis of atleast 2 industries and 5 companies that you envision in your future.
+The recommendation is to complete both an Industry Analysis and Company Analysis of at least 2 industries and 5 companies that you envision in your future.